 There are three players: Edwards (e), Clinton (c), and Obama (o)

-Each player, i, has a certain amount of votes gained from previous state elections, X_i x_i = the amount of effort player i exerts in the current state election
+Each player, i, has a certain percentage of votes obtained from previous state elections, X_i .
+Each player will also exert a certain amount of effort (expenditure) into the current state election, x_i .